ALEX00100alex/CodeQuiz/README.md

 ## Background

-This is my first attempt at building a multiple choice, incorporating the following elements:
+This is my first attempt at building a multiple choice quiz, incorporating the following elements:
 1. HTML
 2. CSS
 3. Javascript